Accident Claims & Fatal Injuries

 Lay deputies are usually family members or close friends of the person who they are acting on behalf of.
-If you are appointed as a deputy, you will have key responsibilities in relation to the finance or health and wellbeing of the person you are acting for.
+If you are appointed as a deputy, you will have key responsibilities in relation to the financial affairs or the health and welfare of the person you are acting for.

 As a lay deputy you will be required to: